-Being a vulnerable patient could mean different things so when you ask your doctor am I a Vulnerable Patient?
+Being a vulnerable patient could mean different things so when you ask your doctor “Am I a Vulnerable Patient?”
 Make sure to ask what the specifics mean and what they mean for your doctor.
 It is quite easy to become a vulnerable patient and it is more common than most people know.
 Even if you trust your doctor that’s providing care, vulnerability could come from other hospital staff such as nurses or physician assistants.
 Mistakes can be made that could affect your quality of care so you have to take note of these things.
-Below we discuss a list of jobs and responsibilities that physician assistants have.
-Knowing this can help you understand potential areas of vunulrabiloty.
+Below are the list of jobs and responsibilities that physician assistants have.
+Knowing this can help you understand potential areas of vulnerability.

 They Provide Primary Care

 Physician assistants also provide primary care to patients which means they can serve as the first contact with potential and existing patients.
 They can treat a variety of health problems and also provide preventive care to patients.
 The can perform physical exams on patients, treat every day and more common illnesses, like the flu, high blood pressure, viruses etc and they can also provide ongoing care to patients.
 They can also diagnose patients, prescribe medication and so on.
 So yeah, a physician assistant could do a lot of what a physician does.
 Physician assistants work more commonly in clinics because of the high demand for these kinds of care and they focus on these areas so the doctors in the hospital can focus on more pressing health issues of patients.